PaulioRandall/go-trackable/README.md

 }
 ```

-## Common errors
+### Common trackable errors

-This package also provides a few common errors that you may want to return or panic with.
+This package also provides a few common trackable errors that you may want to return or panic with.

 ```go
 var (